Advice to Councils

 This provides ample support for authorities to avoid charges to residents.
 Even a £50 charge is a total show stopper for less well off communities, and can dampen the goodwill of better off communities.
 And small charges would in any case provide insignificant income to councils.

 Councils need to make a simple decision about whether they support residents' street parties or not.
 Charges mean there will be very few; no charges mean that these important community building events are at least possible.
+Streets Alive has a model road closure system - ask us for a copy.

 Street parties should not be confused with larger community festivals with budgets and complex arrangements.
 Street parties referred to here are private events limited to the residents and without external publicity.
 Nor are they usually held in busy roads and so there are few traffic implications.